Generic $\mathfrak{gl}_2$-foams, web and arc algebras

 \end{proposition}

-\begin{proof} We omit the details of this proof.
-It can be proven similar (but ``co'') to the proof that $\coeff_{\compmatch,\compmatcht} \colon \Mo[\KBN](\compmatch,\compmatcht) \to \Mo[\parameterS](\compmatch,\compmatcht)$ from \fullref{proposition:crazy-module-maps} intertwines the actions of $\ArcalgS[\KBN]$ and $\Arcalg$ (again checking the cases \ref{enum:nnm}-\ref{enum:ns} as in the proof of \fullref{theorem:matchalgebrasold}) with the following differences: the non-nested cases work analogously, while in the nested cases one needs to successively apply \fullref{lemma:comparesaddles-bimodules} as in the presented nested merge case in the proof of \fullref{proposition:crazy-module-maps}. \end{proof}
+\begin{proof} This is a dual version of the proof that $\coeff_{\compmatch,\compmatcht} \colon \Mo[\KBN](\compmatch,\compmatcht) \to \Mo[\parameterS](\compmatch,\compmatcht)$ from \fullref{proposition:crazy-module-maps} intertwines the actions of $\ArcalgS[\KBN]$ and $\Arcalg$ (again checking the cases \ref{enum:nnm}-\ref{enum:ns} as in the proof of \fullref{theorem:matchalgebrasold}) with the following differences: the non-nested cases work analogously, while in the nested cases one needs to successively apply \fullref{lemma:comparesaddles-bimodules} as in the presented nested merge case in the proof of \fullref{proposition:crazy-module-maps}. \end{proof}

 Similar to \eqref{eq:coeff-in-action}, but using \fullref{proposition:crazy-module-maps-yet-again} and the corresponding maps, we define

 The following is now clear because the proof of \fullref{proposition:crazy-module-maps-yet-again} does not use the specific form of the parameters in question.